karthik/ddd/09-case_study.md

 ## Need to add some other examples of some examples that are low on this spectrum

+Note that there is a difference between easy to create vs easy to consume.

+The data reuse continuum should apply to the user, but it all kind of depends on the tooling available.

+The tidyverse has made package development a lot easier.
+In the past, there was a lot of work with using tools like `package.skeleton`, the pseudo-latex for documentation of each R function, and so on.
+This made it hard to create high quality R packages.
+There was a lot of manual work to make sure that things were documented properly.
+That has now been made easier thanks to `devtools`, and `roxygen2`.
+More people can now quite easily write a high quality package.

+We are still in the past a bit with the current state of data sharing tools.
+There is the same opportunity here with data tooling as there was with package development tools like `devtools`.
+Some features that such a tools to add:

+* Add Metadata
+* Add a README
+* Share on a cloud service
+* Run checks on the data source
+* Perform general data formatting checks

 Features that are worthwhile/useful as a data consumer:

 * Metadata (+/-)